OneKey-Network/addressability-framework/mvp-spec/workflows.md

 - User Id and Preferences
 - Selling ad slots

-## Id and User Preferences
+## User Id and Preferences

-### Generic workflow
+### Creating User Id and Preferences

-This workflow illustrates retrieving and creating/setting User Id and Preferences.
+This workflow illustrates a user first visit on a site part of the PAF network.

 ```mermaid
 sequenceDiagram